This post may contain affiliate links. Please read my disclosure policy.

 On our way back home, we’d stop by another roadside stand for apple cider to take home with us since Daddy firmly believed there was nothing as delicious as apple cider made in the mountains.
 In the evenings, Mama would heat it and pour into mugs for us all after supper, especially if the night was really chilly.

 I can’t sip apple cider without those memories flooding back and I do my best to continue them in my own family.
-Sometimes, I even add a special little twist by adding a bit of caramel.
+Sometimes, I even add a special little twist to my Homemade Apple Cider Recipe by adding a bit of caramel.

 I’m thinking I need to plan a trip to the mountains sooner rather than later.
 Those roadside stands are calling my name.